 file:///C:/src

-A SARIF post-processor MAY choose to remove the host name from such a URI, for example, for security reasons.
-If it does so, then to maximize interoperability with previous version of the URI specification, it SHOULD specify the URI with leading "//", as in EXAMPLE 2.
+A SARIF producer MAY choose to omit the host name (authority) from a file URI, for example, for security reasons.
+If it does so, then to maximize interoperability with previous version of the URI specification, the URI SHOULD start with "file:///", as in EXAMPLE 2.
 See [RFC8089] for more information on this point.

 uriBaseId property